-Instructor: Cedric Fayemendy (Equinor, Norway)
+Instructor: Instructor: Cedric Fayemendy (Equinor, Norway)

-Language: English
+Language: Language: English NEW

-Level: Intermediate
+Level: l: Intermediate

-Online: 2 live sessions of 4 hours
+Online: 2 live sessions of 4 hours CPD Points: 4 E

-formats: Classroom: 1 day
+Classroom: 1 day CPD Points: 5

 Geophysical Reservoir Monitoring (GRM) of reservoirs relies on frequent time-lapse observations with high-survey repeatability.
 This technology is a key enabler for maximizing the oil recovery of oil and gas fields.
 The GRM technology aims at understanding and updating the knowledge of producing reservoirs.
 This is achieved through mapping the movement of fluid and pressure fronts and fluid contacts during production and injection.
 The combination of production monitoring with repeated seismic acquisition and geological and reservoir information provides reliable estimates of static and dynamic reservoir parameters.
 The lecture will first review the geophysical reservoir monitoring history at Equinor.
 We will share our experience with 4D processes, resources allocation and the overall monitoring strategy.
 The lecture will also cover challenges in understanding the 4D responses and value creation.
 Finally, we will look at how we push the GRM technology towards higher use of quantitative results.